-Although they are quite beautiful to see, they are skilled predators capable of eating any fish or invertebrate their size or smaller, and they have venomous spines that can cause serious injury to people.
+Although they are quite beautiful, they are also skilled predators capable of eating any fish or invertebrate that will fit in their gaping mouths, and they have venomous spines that can cause serious injury to people.

 The first lionfish recorded in the Western Atlantic (east coast of the United States, Caribbean Sea and Gulf of Mexico) was a specimen captured near Dania, Florida in 1985.
 No other lionfish sightings were reported until 1992.
 The most likely source of these fish was the home aquarium trade.

-Lionfish are indiscrimate eaters.
+Lionfish are indiscriminate eaters.
 If it fits in their mouths, they will eat it!
-This includes many smaller species of fish and invertebrates, as well as the young of larger fish species, including snapper and grouper.
-Not only can this affect the balance of the local food chain, but it may also impact fisheries.
+This includes many smaller species of fish and invertebrates that are important herbivores, keeping algae in check on the reef.
+It also includes the young of commercially important fish species, such as snapper and grouper.
+Not only can this affect the ecological balance of the reef system, but it may also impact fisheries.

 Lionfish reproduce year round.
+Mature females (>1 year old) release 50,000 eggs every three days for the rest of their lives.
 Most reef fishes only spawn once a year, so lionfish may quickly outnumber native fish populations.